lucasquemelli/House_Rocket/README.md

 **False.** The properties constructed earlier than 1950 are 22.84% of the dataset.
 Although they are older, these properties are 1.58% and 4.7% more expensive, on average and on median, respectively.

+**Hypothesis 7:** Properties renovated are 30% more expensive on average and 25% on median.

+**True**.
+As observed, renovated properties are more expensive.
+However, they cost 43.36% and 33.93% more, on average and on median, respectively.
+It is around 50% more than supposed.

 # 5. Business Results

 # 6. Conclusions